JustinAngel/BeatsMusic.AlbumImporter/README.md

 2. Add your API keys and secrets to BeatsClients.cs and RdioImporter.xaml.cs
 3. Build.
 4. Make sure you have .Net 4.5.1 installed.
+5. If you're importing from Rdio: run the IE10.reg file in the project base directory.
+7. Open IE10 --> Options --> Security --> Custom Level --> Miscellaneous --> Display Mixed Content --> Change "Prompt" to "Enable".
+8. Run
-5. You may need iTunes / WMP installed as-well.
+9. You may need iTunes / WMP installed as-well.

-6. Run
+I'll add an installer that does all of this soon.